rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

 # Is the rate of excursions to tributary related to the rate of dam use?

-## 1. Fit a model using _tributary_ as DV and the Species x month interaction and other covariates if necessary
+## 1. Fit a model using _tributary_ as DV and the Species x season interaction and other covariates if necessary

 For the count variable _tributary_ we will fit models using a Poisson distribution.
 Alternatively, we might want to use a negative binomial regression instead (see below).
 **Note** that even if fitting a gamma model is not totally correct for discrete data, otherwise a good fit would mean a likely good fit of the negative binomial (here we ommit the gamma adjustment though).